jamiewilbraham/azure-docs/articles/cognitive-services/Speech/How-to/how-to-authentication.md

 ### Get an authorization token

-After you have a valid subscription key, send a POST request to the token service of Cognitive Services.
+After you have a valid subscription key, send a POST request to the token service of Cognitive Research Technologies.
 In the response, you receive the authorization token as a JSON Web Token (JWT).

 > [!NOTE]
 > The token has an expiration of 10 minutes.
 To renew the token, see the following section.